 - Fla.
 R. Crim.
 P. 3.131(b)(3) – “In determining whether to release a defendant on bail or other conditions, and what that bail or those conditions may be, the court may consider . . . the source of funds used to post bail[.]”);

-Tampa Lawyers to Lift the Nebia Hold in Hillsborough County, FL
+Lawyers for a Nebbia Hold in Hillsborough County, FL

 If you need to discuss a “Nebia Hold” pending against an individual arrested in Hillsborough County, Pinellas County, Pasco County, or Hernando County, then contact the attorneys at Sammis Law Firm for a free consultation at (813) 250-0500 to discuss your case today.